Learn More: What You Need to Know About the Shingles Vaccine

 About the shingles vaccine:

-The Centers for Disease Control and Prevention (CDC) recommends that people aged 50 and older get two doses of the recombinant zoster vaccine (Shingrix) to prevent shingles and its complications.
+The Centers for Disease Control and Prevention (CDC) recommends that people aged 50 and older get two doses of the recombinant zoster vaccine (RZV) (Shingrix) to prevent shingles and its complications.

 The shingles vaccine is the only way to protect against shingles and postherpetic neuralgia (PHN), the most common complication of shingles.
 (PHN can cause long-term nerve pain, even after you no longer have shingles.)
 In fact, Shingrix is more than 90% effective at preventing shingles and PHN for people aged 50 and older who have healthy immune systems.